Touropia Logo

 The iconic Tuck Box shop

-When we arrived in the town, I was eager to explore the unique shops and boutiques I had heard so much about.
-While Carmel has a small mall at the top of the main road (known as Carmel Plaza), most of the shops here are boutiques that showcase bespoke art, grand interiors, and hand-made clothing.
+Visitors to the town are often drawn to the unique shops and boutiques that define Carmel’s charm.
+While Carmel features a small shopping center at the top of the main road, known as Carmel Plaza, most of the retail experience centers around independent boutiques showcasing bespoke art, elegant interiors, and handcrafted clothing.

 Carmel Shops

-You can spend hours meandering through the cobblestone streets discovering these one-of-a-kind (and very expensive) treasures.
-The best place to start would be at the top of Ocean Avenue, where the street intersects with Juniper Street.
-Head west towards the ocean, exploring all the small alleys and streets around San Carlos Street, 7th Avenue, and 6th Avenue.
+It’s easy to spend hours wandering the cobblestone streets in search of one-of-a-kind — and often luxurious — finds.
+A good place to begin is at the top of Ocean Avenue, where it intersects with Juniper Street.
+From there, heading west toward the ocean allows visitors to explore the many small alleys and side streets around San Carlos Street, 7th Avenue, and 6th Avenue.

 The Art Galleries of Carmel by the Sea